 Most HPV infections go away by themselves and don't cause cancer.
 But abnormal cells can develop when high-risk types of HPV don't go away.
 If these abnormal cells are not detected and treated, they can lead to cancer.

 Most of us recover from HPV infections with no health problems at all.
-It is not fully known why some people develop long-term HPV infection, precancerous abnormal cell changes, or cancer.
-But we do know that women who have diseases that make it difficult for them to fight infections are at higher risk of cervical cancer.
+It is not fully known why some people develop long-term HPV infection, precancerous abnormal cell changes, or cancer but we do know that people who have diseases that make it difficult for them to fight infections are at higher risk of cervical cancer.
 We also know that cigarette smoking increases the risk of cervical cancer.

 How to Prevent Getting or Spreading HPV